kbpavan/Future-Power-Usage-and-weather-impact-on-sales-prediction/README.md

 # Current Solution

-Company currently uses previous years usage data for the day as the estimate.
+Company currently uses previous years usage data for any given day and number of new customers to canculate an estimate.

 Unfortunately, this method is not very efficient.
 So, they wanted to revamp this process and make use of ML to make better predictions and know weather impact on sales.